BlitzYp/Bomberman/README.md

 High priority:

+- implement lobby map/config selection so the first player can choose from the server's available map options before the round starts
 - test and clean up remaining multi-bomb / explosion edge cases
 - decide and document the intended late-join behavior during `GAME_RUNNING`
 - add stronger validation for player names and lobby edge cases